 Helping people build teams and software

-I recently started working on a yet-to-be-named initiative to build fun social experiences that use Computer Vision for a company in Silicon Valley.
-There’s not a whole lot more to be shared here at the moment.
+From 2017 through the Spring of 2019, I helped launch a skunkworks initiative to build fun social experiences that use Computer Vision for a company in Silicon Valley.

 Prior to that, I led the effort to bootstrap the mobile technology stack at Mix, a startup among the portfolio of companies at Expa.
 It's now in good hands testing in open beta, and I have been enjoying its progression by its talented team.

 Prior to Expa, I spent a long time at IMVU, which you may have learned about if you read about any of that “Lean Startup” stuff.
 During my tenure there, I helped launch the company's first foray into native mobile apps, and continued to launch and develop wide variety of other product concepts like 3D web-based tools and novel user interfaces.
 The last project I helped out there was IMVU Mobile, an iOS app that lets people do the strangest things.